justapyromaniac/Inaversary-Project/README.md

 Don't clutter them with functions that are not part of the component directly or explained within the name

 When installing packages, ensure you're in the inacremental folder!

+We're using material-ui for most of our components